deshaw/pyflyby/doc/README.txt

   __canonical_imports__ = {"oldmodule.oldfunction": "newmodule.newfunction"}

+This is equivalent to running: tidy-imports --transform=oldmodule.oldfunction=newmodule.newfunction

 Soapbox: avoid "star" imports
 =============================

-Avoid using "from foopackage import *" in production code.
+When programming in Python, a good software engineering practice is to avoid using "from foopackage import *" in production code.

 This style is a maintenance nightmare: